This article was first published more than 14 years ago

 1#!/usr/bin/env bash

-2set -u; set -e
+2set -u;set -e

-9 echo "Usage: `basename "$0"` `<Time Machine volume, e.g. \"Backup of My Mac\">` `<Disk whose UUID needs to be set, e.g. \"Macintosh HD\">`"
+3 4# From: http://www.macosxhints.com/article.php?story=20090213071015789 5# All credits go to the author "only_solutions ()".
+Their profile is at 6# http://www.macosxhints.com/users.php?mode=profile&uid=1060791 7 8if[[$# -ne 2]];then 9echo"Usage: `basename "$0"` `<Time Machine volume, e.g. \"Backup of My Mac\">` `<Disk whose UUID needs to be set, e.g. \"Macintosh HD\">`"10exit111fi1213errxit (){14[["$2"]]&&printf"$2\n" >&215exit${1:-1}16}1718say (){19msg="${1-`}"

 20 [[ ! -z "$msg" ]] && printf "$msg\n" >&2